chroma-hade/AnimController/README.md

 	["Reset"] = true, -- For no sync timeposition.
 	["Overwrite"] = true, -- Stop all playing animation on AnimController })

+-- [ Check is animation playing ]
+-- you can add more names for multiple check! (like {"Idle", "Eating", "Lying"}) local IsDancePlaying = AnimController.IsThesePlaying(Animator, {"Dance"}) if IsDancePlaying then -- check is that animation playing
+	print("Playing!")
+else
+	warn("Not Dancing!")
+end

+-- Check is animator playing any "Action" (include 2~4) priority animation local IsActionPlaying = AnimController.IsActionPlaying(Animator) if not IsActionPlaying then
+	-- Do stuff
+else
+	warn("Bam! some action priority animation are playing!") end
+-- []
 ```